faqih-nh/faqih-nh/README.md

-# Hi there, I'm Raditia Faqih 👋
+# Hi there, I'm Faqih 👋

 ## About Me
 I'm a dedicated IT graduate with a passion for web technology and graphic design.
 I love creating high-quality visual and digital content, and I'm always eager to learn new technologies and tools.